 BW’s faculty are practitioners in their field with decades of experience.
 They’ll help you construct a career-ready resume and impressive portfolio that showcases your experiences, skills and work samples.

 Experiential learning bridges classroom study with real-world opportunities.
 You can enhance your studies through internships, co-curricular activities and other learning opportunities.

 The largest performing arts complex in the U.S. outside of New York City, Playhouse Square is the primary artistic partner of the BW arts management & entrepreneurship major.
 Throughout your four years, you will learn about the organization's unique operating model and interact with its professionals.
 Each spring, BW arts management & entrepreneurship students work with Playhouse Square staff to produce its annual International Children's Theater Festival.

-Three internships are required of arts management & entrepreneurship major, one on campus and two off campus.
+Three internships are required of the arts management & entrepreneurship major, one on-campus and two off-campus.
 You are encouraged to participate in additional internships.
 Your career goals are central to your internship placement.
-Your BW advisor and director of the program will help you choose sites that connect you to professionals in the field.
+Your BW advisor and the director of the program will help you choose sites that connect you to professionals in your area of interest.
 Past students have interned at:

 Agora Theater and Ballroom (OH)

 Art House (OH)

 Cain Park (OH)